JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

    option.
 2. Unpack the archive and copy the `theme` folder into the `composeApp/src/androidMain/kotlin/com/jetbrains/spacetutorial` directory.

    ![theme directory location](theme-directory.png){width=299}

-3. In each file of the theme, `Color.kt` and `Theme.kt`, change the `package com.example.compose` line to your package:
+3. In each file of the theme, `Color.kt` and `Theme.kt`, change the `package com.example.compose` line to refer to your package:

     ```kotlin
     package com.jetbrains.spacetutorial.theme